humanitiesprogramming/humanitiesprogramming.github.io/exercise-github.md

 ### Clone the Repository

-Go back to your browser that has the newly create repository.
+Go back to your browser that has the newly created repository.
 On the right-hand side, you'll see a section that says "**SSH** clone URL".
-Copy the contents, or just replace the following with your valid information.
+Copy the contents or just replace the following with your valid information.

 {% highlight console %}